 Why we picked the Mohu Curve Amplified:

 If inconspicuous and discreet locations are hard to come by in your residence, you might as well opt for a good-looking antenna.
 Enter Mohu’s Curve lineup, with antennas that look as good as they perform.
 This free-standing antenna can sit on tables, entertainment centers, or shelves without drawing much attention.
-The design of the Throw in an OTA DVR, and you’re likely to question why you ever paid for cable in the first place.is simple and attractive, and the fact that the antenna doesn’t require mounting means it can be moved to wherever the signal comes in best.
-An included 10-foot coaxial cable aids in placement flexibility.
+The design of the Throw in an OTA DVR, and you’re likely to question why you ever paid for cable in the first place.is simple and attractive, and the fact that you don’t need to mount the antenna means you can move it to wherever the best signal is coming from.
+It helps that it includes a 10-foot coaxial cable to make placement more flexible.